:: make

 Johanna (right): This week has been about making summer memories.

+Feeling restless and bored, I decided to come into Whitehorse for a few days, to stay with Leanne and for the kids to have some fun.
 On the way into town, we pulled over by beautiful Kluane Lake.
 We had never been down to the shore and while it added a bit of extra time to the trip, it was worth it to me.
 Ice cream was had in Haines Junction.
 We never get to go out for ice cream.
 The kids were over the moon.

 Once in Whitehorse, we did a little road trip to Carcross, went to see a movie (HTTYD2), had a picnic while listening to live music at Art in the Park, went to the Farmer's Market (and had cupcakes) and more.
 More than once, I heard Noah say, " this is a very special day, isn't it Mommy?".